apconole/pam_tfa/README.md

 To use pam_tfa, set up either an account stack or auth stack as follows:

+* After the pam_permit.so line, add the following.

 *{accout/auth} required pam_tfa.so*

 Add the _debug_ keyword for additional logs in your AUTHPRIV logs, and add _noopt_ to disallow users from opting in (ie: users MUST have a valid $HOME/.tfa_config file).

+Additionally, to use SSH as well, you'll need to edit the SSHD config and set /ChallengeResponseAuthentication/ flag to yes.